dalehamel/usdt-report-doc/docs/00090-future-work.md

 While not actually related to directly USDT, ustack helpers in bpftrace and support for a ruby ustack helper would be tremendously impactful at understanding the full execution profile of ruby programs.

 Ruby JIT is experimental and possibly to enable with `--jit` flag in 2.6 and higher.
 Perhaps adding JIT notes in a conforming way early could help to increase visibility into JIT'd code?
+## BTF support

+For introspecting userspace applications, BTF [@facebook-btf] looks like it will be useful for deeper analysis of a variety of typed-objects.

+This may also free bpftrace and bcc from the need fork kernel headers, if the kernel type information can be read directly from BPF maps.
+For userspace programs, they may need to be compiled with BTF type information available, or have this information generated and loaded elsewhere somehow.
+This would be useful for analyzing the C components of language runtimes, such tracing the internals of the ruby C runtime, or analyzing C/C++ based application servers or databases.

+BTF support requires a kernel v4.18 or newer, and the raw BTF documentation is available in the kernel sources [@kernel-btf].
+Few userspace tools exist for BTF yet, but once it is added into tools like `libbcc` and `bpftrace`, a whole new realm of possibilities for debugging and tracing applications is possible.